Embryo Adoption Home Study and Training ServicesIdaho Residents

 What is Embryo Adoption?

 Embryo Adoption is the legal adoption of embryos that have been frozen and donated by families who have completed their own IVF (invitro fertilization).
 The genetic families often have remaining embryos and have the option to donate them to other families wishing to grow their families.
-While embryo adoption is a fairly new way to build your family, the program continues to grow in the United States and is part of the Assisted Reproduction Technology (ART) family.
-Embryo Adoption allows the adoptive mother to experience pregnancy and delivery her baby.
-An embryo adoption home study will be required for intended parents (parents who are adopting the embryo).
+While this form of adoption is a fairly new way to build your family, the program continues to grow in the United States and is part of the Assisted Reproduction Technology (ART) family.
+It allows the adoptive mother to experience pregnancy and delivery her baby.
+A home study will be required for intended parents (parents who are adopting the embryo).

 Legally the embryo donor can transfer ownership or full responsibility over to an adoptive family using a contract or an informed consent agreement.
 The adopted embryos can then be medically transferred to the womb of the adoptive mother or to a chosen surrogate of the adoptive family in hopes of a successful pregnancy.